First mountain snowflakes of the season could fly in parts of the East with weekend cold snap

 Most folks won’t see snow, but they will experience a noticeably cooler air mass regardless about 4- to 7-degrees cooler than average.

-The strong cold front that will bring about the shift wasn’t even located in the U.S. on Wednesday; in fact, it stretched across central British Columbia, Alberta, and Saskatchewan, Canada.
-Calgary was forecast to peak at 42 degrees on Wednesday, and may not escape the upper 20s this weekend.
+The strong cold front that will bring about the shift wasn’t even located in the United States on Wednesday; in fact, it stretched across central British Columbia, Alberta and Saskatchewan in western Canada.
+Temperatures in Calgary were forecast to peak at 42 degrees on Wednesday, and may not escape the upper 20s this weekend.

 The cold front will swing southeastward, crossing Chicago and the Midwest on Thursday and the Northeast on Friday.
 The Eastern Seaboard will actually enjoy an anomalously warm day on Thursday with southerly winds ahead of the cold front.
 The nation’s capital could peak at 77 degrees, while Boston and New York will both enjoy lower to mid-70s.

-A soaking rain will accompany the front, arriving along the Acela Corridor late Friday into Saturday.
+A soaking rain will accompany the front, arriving along the Northeast Corridor late Friday into Saturday.
 Rain totals of 1 to 1.5 inches appear likely in New York, Hartford, Providence and Boston, with amounts topping 2 inches in Maine.
 Behind the front, the cool air settles in.
 Boston won’t make it out of the mid-50s on Saturday.
 New York City won’t escape the 50s either.

-To the north, however, temperatures Saturday will be cooler — as low pressure developing east of Maine draws down .
+To the north, however, temperatures Saturday will be cooler — as low pressure developing east of Maine draws down.
 Upper 30s are possible across the Northeast Kingdom of Vermont and extreme northern New Hampshire, with lower 40s elsewhere in the Granite State and adjacent western Maine.
 There’s a chance that, above about 3,000 feet, the flakes could fly where temperatures remain low enough for moisture to fall as snow.

 “It looks like the northern Adirondacks could see 2 to 5 inches at the higher peaks with 1-2 inches across the higher peaks of the Green Mountains,” wrote the National Weather Service in Burlington.
 They anticipated snow levels to be primarily above 3,500 feet.